PMR2/PMR2userdocs/downloading-viewing.rst

 - *Documentation* - displays the model documentation, already visible in the main area of the exposure page.
-- *Model Metadata* - displays information such as the citation information, model authorship details, and PMR keywords.
+- *Model Metadata* - displays information such as the citation information, model authorship details, and keywords.
 - *Model Curation* - displays the curation stars for the model, also visible at the top right of the page.
 Future additions to the curation system mean that there will be additional information to be displayed